python/mypy/docs/source/literal_types.rst

     expects_literal(19)

-This is why ``expects_literal(19)`` type-checks despite the fact that ``reveal_type(c)`` reports ``int``.
+This is why ``expects_literal(19)`` type-checks despite the fact that ``reveal_type(c)`` reports :py:class:`int`.

-So while changing a variable to be Final is not quite the same thing as adding an explicit ``Literal[...]`` annotation, it often leads to the same effect in practice.
+So while changing a variable to be ``Final`` is not quite the same thing as adding an explicit ``Literal[...]`` annotation, it often leads to the same effect in practice.

 Limitations